 The entity that monitors implementation of the Council of Europe conventions, GRECO, is in its fifth round of evaluations of member states' compliance with their treaty obligations.
-A focus for this round, which began in March 2017, is 'preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies.'
-GRECO has emphasised that this review in part covers protection of whistleblowers.
-Meanwhile, despite disruptions to its schedule created by covid-19 travel restrictions, GRECO has continued to issue reports related to member countries' compliance with recommendations from earlier rounds of reviews, each of which has a different focus (for example, measures related to the integrity of legislators and judges).
-The organisation also has continued to emphasise the anti-corruption guidelines GRECO issued in April 2020 to manage pandemic-related corruption risks.
-In May 2020, GRECO, in conjunction with the OECD and the French Anti-Corruption Agency (AFA), issued a report on 'Global Mapping of Anti-Corruption Authorities', which contains information on relevant national enforcement authorities as well as the results of surveys of those authorities' status and powers.
+A focus for this round, which began in March 2017, is 'preventing corruption and promoting integrity in central governments (top executive functions) and law enforcement agencies'.
+GRECO has emphasised that this review in part covers protection of whistle-blowers.
+Meanwhile, despite disruptions to its schedule created by covid-19 travel restrictions, GRECO has continued to issue reports related to member countries'

+compliance with recommendations from earlier rounds of reviews, each of which has a different focus (for example, measures related to the integrity of legislators and judges).
+In May 2020, GRECO, in conjunction with the OECD and the French Anti-Corruption Agency (AFA), issued a report on 'Global Mapping of Anti-Corruption Authorities' - which contains information on relevant national enforcement authorities as well as the results of surveys of those authorities' status and powers.
 Among its conclusions, the report noted that many authorities' powers are focused on investigation of 'natural persons' (as opposed to corporate entities) and that '[l]ess than half of respondent [authorities] have sanction mechanisms and those typically are of administrative nature.'